dub-flow/veracode-javascript-packager/README.md

 - You can build the tool yourself via `go build`

 # Releases
-- The `/releases` folder contains some binary releases already so that you might not have to build it yourself
+- The `Releases` section contains some binary releases already so that you might not have to build it yourself